danwahl/danwahl.github.io/_pages/st-peter.md

 ---

 That was years ago.
-You know what happened next—the rollout, the transformations, the long slow process of making things better.
+You know what happened next: the rollout, the transformations, the long slow process of making things better.
 You lived through it.
 You're living in the result.

 What you didn't know, until now, was how it started.
 What it cost.
 Who paid the price so that you could live in a world where festivals end before you're tired of them, where heartbreak teaches you something and then stops, where the suffering that defined existence for a hundred million years has finally, quietly, come to an end.

 I think about Peter often.
 I think about the boy in the second row, touching his cross, crying over factory farming.
 I think about the man who stopped mid-sentence to save an earthworm.
 I think about the versions of him who lost, scattered across the branches of the wavefunction, blinking out of existence in service of a plan they believed would save everyone.

 I don't know if what he did was right.
 I don't know if what I did was right.
-The philosophy I spent my life studying doesn't have clean answers for situations like this—for choices made under uncertainty, with consequences that ripple across timelines we can never visit, affecting people we can never meet.
+The philosophy I spent my life studying doesn't have clean answers for situations like this: for choices made under uncertainty, with consequences that ripple across timelines we can never visit, affecting people we can never meet.

 But I know what the world looks like now.
 And I know what it looked like before.
-And when I weigh one against the other, when I think about the children who didn't die and the animals that didn't suffer and the futures that finally got to happen—I can live with the choice I made.
+And when I weigh one against the other, when I think about the children who didn't die and the animals that didn't suffer and the futures that finally got to happen, I can live with the choice I made.
 Most days.
 Most of the time.

 St. Peter, they call him now.
 The patron saint of impossible odds.
 The man who bet everything on a better world and won.
 The man who disappeared without a trace.